 14. Notify Others That You’re Time Blocking

 Give a heads-up to your bosses, coworkers, and partners that you’re going to be time blocking.
-When you start blocking time, your habits are going to change.
+When you start this practice, your habits are going to change.

 You might take longer to respond to certain emails, you might be more cutthroat when it comes to meeting timing, and you’ll almost certainly be more regimented in how you work throughout the day.
 People will be far more understanding if they know the reason why.